Scrap Cars For Cash

 Researching Recyclers For Your Vehicle

-When scrapping a vehicle you should always ensure that it is taken to a government Authorised Treatment Facility as, legally, these are the only facilities which can scrap your car.
-Salvaging works slightly differently as the car may have been purchased by somebody who has the intention of repairing it and returning it to the road at a later date, or with the intention of using it’s parts to help return another vehicle to the road.
-Scrap Car Comparison only enables buyers which have the most trusted reputations to have access to our service so you can rest assured knowing you are in safe hands when it comes to selling your scrap vehicle.
+When scrapping a vehicle you should always ensure that it is taken to a government Authorised Treatment Facility.
+Legally, these are the only facilities which can scrap your car.
+Salvaging works slightly differently as the car may have been purchased by somebody who has the intention of repairing it and returning it to the road at a later date, or with the intention of using its parts to help return another vehicle to the road.
+Scrap Car Comparison only enables buyers which have the most trusted reputations to have access to our service, so you can rest assured knowing you are in safe hands when it comes to selling your scrap vehicle.

 Tips On What To Do Next

-We’re all guilty of leaving things in our cars only to find them months after we thought we had lost them.
+We’re all guilty of leaving things in our cars, only to find them months after we thought we’d lost them.
 Use this opportunity to check under the seats, in your doors, along the edges of your seat and in the boot to make sure you recover all of those forgotten possessions before your car is collected.

 On the day of collection you will need to ensure that your vehicle is located in an area wide enough that it is accessible to a recovery vehicle.